cedalo/streamsheets-documentation/docs/_sources/introduction.rst.txt

 One important characteristic of Streamsheets is that they are recalculated automatically, e.g. every time a new message arrives or continuously with a certain cycle time (can be as small as a few Milliseconds).
 Consequently, conditions and formulas are considered continuously and based on these decisions are taken and visualizations are updated dynamically.
 All of this is happening in real-time.

 What´s more, Streamsheets allow you to send, publish, store or provide data, hence, they not only consume data streams but produce them as well.
-In a similar way as Excel worksheets form part of a workbook, Streamsheets run in Stream Machines.
+In a similar way as Excel worksheets form part of a workbook, Streamsheets run in Apps.
-Find out more about Streamsheets, Stream Machines and how Streams are configured under :ref:`Main Components`.
+Find out more about Streamsheets, Apps and how Streams are configured under :ref:`Main Components`.

 |StSIntro|

-A :term:`Streamsheet` runs in a :term:`Stream Machine`, processes a data stream and publishes a new stream.
+A :term:`Streamsheet` runs in an :term:`App`, processes and publishes data streams.

 Protocols
 ----------